aurelberra/stopwords/rationale.md

 I removed νῷ as a form of νώ, because it is much more common as a form of νοῦς.
 I added an abbreviated form for the sake of consistency (ἅσσ for ἅσσα).

+A version of this list without typographical symbols or Arabic numerals was integrated into the [*Quanteda Stopwords*](https://github.com/quanteda/stopwords/) R package in November 2020.
+It comprises 6489 word forms.

 ### Latin version 2.6: Fixing details

 I removed 10 duplicates accidentally introduced in the critical abbreviations.

+A version of this list without typographical symbols or Arabic numerals was integrated into the [*Quanteda Stopwords*](https://github.com/quanteda/stopwords/) R package in November 2020.
+It comprises 3816 word forms.

 ## Feedback?